Iulian277/MobileNet-Keras-Sign-Language/README.md

 ## How to use it

-Wait for video capture to open and then you reproduce the digits with your hand (you can check the 'data' folder for examples)
+Wait for the video capture to open and then you can reproduce the digits with your hand (check the `data` directory for examples)